CLSAB and Lumber Grading Quality

 The Forest Products Research Branch (FPRB) of the Canadian Forest Service held the Chair (J.H.
 Jenkins) and Secretary (J.A.
 Doyle) positions.
 J.H.
 Jenkins held the Chair position as he was a CSA director and Chief of the Forest Products Laboratory at CFS, who were responsible for maintaining and developing design values for Canadian lumber.

 The CLS Committee operated until October 1962 before being replaced by the Canadian Lumber Standards Administration Board.
 This structure was maintained until February 19, 1982 when the Canadian Lumber Standards Administration Board was reorganized to form the Canadian Lumber Standards Accreditation Board as a federally incorporated no-share non-profit corporation under Part II of the Canadian Business Corporations Act.
 Part II provides for the incorporation of organizations for the purpose of carrying on, without pecuniary gain to its Members, purposes to which the Parliament of Canada extends legislative authority, which are among other things, scientific, professional or the like objects.

 The CLSAB has four main roles:

 - control the identification and certification of lumber

 - review an approve grading rules and product standards related to grading agencies

 - promote acceptance of the Canadian lumber grading system in foreign markets

 The CLSAB is overseen by a Board of Directors carefully chosen to provide a balance of lumber producers, lumber users, standards bodies, research organizations, financial institutions, and government.

-Its work is recognized and relied upon by government and standards agencies in this country and overseas, and referenced in the National and Provincial Building Codes across Canada.
+Its work is recognized and relied upon by government and standards agencies in Canada and overseas, and referenced in the National and Provincial Building Codes across Canada.